Pauan/rust-signals/README.md

 But in the above example, it never returns `false`, so it never removes anything, so it doesn't notify.

-Also, even though it's guaranteed to send a notification for changes, the notification might be different than what you expect.
+Also, even though it's guaranteed to send a notification for each change, the notification might be different than what you expect.

-For example, when calling the `retain` method, it will send out a notification for each change, so if it removes 5 values it will send out 5 notifications.
+For example, when calling the `retain` method, it will send out a notification for each change, so if `retain` removes 5 values it will send out 5 notifications.

 But the notifications are in the reverse order: it sends notifications for the right-most values first, and notifications for the left-most values last.
 In addition, it sends a mixture of `VecChange::Pop` and `VecChange::RemoveAt` as appropriate.

 Another example is that `my_vec.remove(index)` might notify with either `VecChange::RemoveAt` or `VecChange::Pop` depending on whether
 `index` is the last index or not.

-The reason this is done is for performance reasons, and you should *not* rely upon it: the behavior of exactly which notifications are sent is an implementation detail.
+The reason this is done is for performance reasons, and you should ***not*** rely upon it: the behavior of exactly which notifications are sent is an implementation detail.

-The only thing you can rely upon is that if you apply the notifications in the same order they are sent, it will exactly recreate the
+The only thing you can rely upon is that if you apply the notifications in the same order they are received, it will exactly recreate the
 `SignalVec`:

 ```rust